tquiggle/OctoBox/README.md

 <details>
   <summary>Click to expand!</summary>
-Alternately you can configure using the octobox-setup script from a termina.
+Alternately you can configure using the octobox-setup script from a terminal.
 To open a terminal, click on the terminal icon in the dock on the left hand side of the screen:

 ![Terminal](screenshots/terminal.png)